Noamshaib/SeQR_Wheel/README.md

 Contributions to SafeWheel are welcome!
 If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request.
 Let's make SafeWheel even better together.

-## License

-SafeWheel is licensed under the [MIT License](link-to-license).
-Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Contact